eva7wandb/Eva7_Weights_Heist/S5/Readme.md

 # Round 0

+Target -- To setup the basic code architecture before we start experimenting.

 - get the code setup right.
 - starting from the 8th iteration of class.
 - not using any img aug, and lr steps now.